jpbarto/serverless-chaos-lab/docs/lab_2_inject_fault.md

     }
     ```

-    This configuration will cause failure-lambda to, 100% of the time, disallow any network communication with the DynamoDB service in any AWS region.
+    This configuration will cause Failure-Lambda to, 100% of the time, disallow any network communication with the DynamoDB service in any AWS region.

 1. Execute the network impaired Lambda function